HuskyADAPT/SafeWheels/README.md

 We thank the Mathers Fund to Empower and Improve Human Ability for their ongoing support of HuskyAdapt.

 # Authors
-Hongjian Jiang , Colin Eckhoff, Mack Ikeru, Kush Tekriwal
+Hongjian Jiang , Colin Eckhoff, Kush Tekriwal